bratkartoffel/ts3idtools/README.md

   -t, --threads=NUMBER         Count of parallel worker threads to spawn
                                Should be lesser than the number of cores, defaults to 2 -v, --verbose                Enable debug output
+  -V, --version                Print version information

+Either the 'publickey' or 'identity' to crunch on have to be specified.
 ```

 Example: